Melissa Nalley Barker

 What to Expect When You Contact Tannen Law Group

 I want to remove the mystery from this process.
-When you’re already stressed about divorce or custody, the last thing you need is confusion about what happens next.
+When you’re already stressed about divorce, custody, or enforcement issues, the last thing you need is confusion about what happens next.

 Your first call:

-When you call (678) 906-4833, you'll speak with someone who cares about your situation - often me.
-We'll ask basic questions about your circumstances and schedule a consultation with David or Kevin.
+When you call (470) 560-7798, you'll speak with someone who cares about your situation, often me.
+We'll ask basic questions about your circumstances and schedule a free 30-minute consultation with David.
 We won't pressure you.
 We'll just listen and get you on the calendar.

 Before your consultation: